WELCOME TO MY "EXTRA" BLOG, WHERE I KEEP MY ANSWERS TO FREQUENTLY ASKED QUESTIONS

 I had no idea how much fun a blog was going to be.
 I have "met" so many wonderful people through my blog.
 My blog has forced me to exercise my brain a little more than I might have otherwise, and because I have a blog, I look at things differently.
 With my camera by my side, I am much more observant than I was BB (Before Blog).
 I am also much bigger on the back side (from sitting in front of my lap top so much), and my house is not nearly as neat or clean as it was BB.
 But I do feel like I am a much richer person, because of the friends I have made all over the world; the things I have learned from bloggers all over the world; the inspiration I have received from bloggers all over the world; my renewed interest in the world around me; and the insight into myself , all of which I have gained through blogging!
 (I must have had a very dull life BB!)

 If you've read this far, bless your heart, you must have a dull life too -- get yourself a blog!
 I began blogging for fun; I continue blogging for fun!
-Thank you so much for being interested enough to read this self-indulgent post about me! laurie
+Thank you so much for being interested enough to read about me! laurie

 email: bargainhunr@gmail.com